BoP highway west of Ōpōtiki closed due to slip

 A woman driving home from Ōhope this morning was also stopped by a “massive” slip” at the bottom of Ōhope Hill.

-A lot of the hill had come down blocking one lane it was only a tree that went across both lanes, she said.
+A lot of the hill had come down blocking one lane with a tree going across both lanes, she said.

 She said it was noticeable from the Ōhope side as there was a stretch of road before you could see it, but it was close to the bend from Whakatāne side.